-When people plan a trip to Ireland, they usually make sure to hit the big cities like Dublin and Belfast, and rightly so, those cities have so much to attract people from award-winning tourist attractions, incredible history and literature, friendly locals and so much more.
+When people plan a trip to Ireland, they usually make sure to hit the big cities like Dublin and Belfast, and rightly so.
+Those cities have so much to attract people, from award-winning tourist attractions to incredible history and literature to friendly locals.

-But Ireland has so much more to offer visitors than just those two popular cities.
-Ireland is filled with some of the world’s most beautiful small towns that come with character and charm that will surely capture your heart when you arrive.
+But Ireland has so much more to offer visitors than just those two famous cities.
+Ireland is filled with some of the world’s most beautiful small towns, with character and charm that will surely capture your heart when you arrive.

-In this guide, Connollycove will explore 10 amazing Irish towns you need to visit on your next trip over, to truly immerse yourself in the Irish culture and scenery.
+In this guide, Connollycove will explore 10 unique Irish towns you must visit on your next trip to truly immerse yourself in Irish culture and scenery.

 You’ll not be disappointed by what each town has to offer.
-The small Irish towns will provide you with an authentic Irish experience that helps to reveal how truly incredible Ireland is with its fascinating medieval history and stunning landscape you won’t find anywhere else.
+The small Irish towns will provide you with an authentic Irish experience that helps to reveal how genuinely incredible Ireland is, with its fascinating medieval history and stunning landscape.

-Keep reading to find out which Irish towns make our top 10 list of places to visit!
+Keep reading to discover which Irish towns make our top 10 places to visit!

 1. Doolin, Co.Clare

-In the always captivating County Clare, you will find the beauty that is Doolin Village, a must-visit for everyone coming to Ireland and we will tell you why.
-Located on Ireland’s famous Wild Atlantic Way, perfectly sits Doolin, also known as the traditional music capital of Ireland.
+In the always captivating County Clare, you will find the beauty of Doolin Village, a must-visit for everyone coming to Ireland, and we will tell you why.
+Located on Ireland’s famous Wild Atlantic Way, Doolin, also known as the traditional music capital of Ireland, perfectly sits.

-You will be totally captivated by the scenery that surrounds Doolin as it’s one of the most stunning areas on the Emerald Island, no words will ever do the place justice in terms of its beauty.
-When you arrive in Doolin you will feel the warmth of the Irish welcome from the locals and its colourful surroundings makes for a lovely getaway in Ireland.
+You will be totally captivated by the scenery that surrounds Doolin, one of the most stunning areas on the Emerald Island.
+No words will ever do the place justice in terms of its beauty.
+When you arrive in Doolin, you will feel the warmth of the Irish welcome from the locals, and its colourful surroundings make for a lovely getaway in Ireland.

-Doolin is a place that has something to offer every visitor, young or old, you’ll have a memorable experience here.
-This Irish village is nicely located to popular attractions such as the Cliffs of Moher and the spectacular Aran Islands which you must take time to check out on your trip.
+Doolin has something to offer every visitor, young or old.
+You’ll have a memorable experience here.
+This Irish village is nicely located near popular attractions such as the Cliffs of Moher and the spectacular Aran Islands, which you must take time to check out on your trip.

-Of course, being famous for its traditional music means, all year round the village is filled with live music and Irish craic in the local pubs.
-You’ll soon become best friends with the locals after a night spent having fun in one of the pubs like Fitzpatrick’s bar.
-A great place to visit if you want to uncover Ireland’s musical roots.
+Of course, being famous for its traditional music means that the village is filled with live music and Irish craic in the local pubs all year round.
+You’ll soon become best friends with the locals after a night spent having fun in one of the pubs, like Fitzpatrick’s bar.
+It’s a great place to visit to uncover Ireland’s musical roots.

 Things to do in Doolin